Did you know that not all property managers are made equal?

 They have the trained staff to perform thorough checks before approving an application.
 This means that they can find you the ideal tenants for your vacant rental units.
-A good property manager is also aware of the Fair Housing Act and knows how to screen professionally while avoiding lawsuits.
+A good property manager is also aware of how to screen tenants professionally while avoiding lawsuits.

 After this thorough screening process, expect to have tenants who are responsible, pay their rent on time, and take care of your property.
 These types of tenants are ideal because they usually are the ones who stay longer and are the most desirable to work with.